 Drug Misuse and Dependence Reference to ICD10 F10.1-F10.7 inclusive is relevant Group 1 Entitlement ODL car, motorcycle and tractor Group 2 Entitlement ODL Heroin, Methadone and other opiates including Codeine The prescribed use of these drugs at therapeutic doses (MIMS/BNF), without evidence of impairment, does not amount to misuse/dependence for licensing purposes (although clinically dependence may exist).
 Persistent use of, or dependence on these substances, confirmed by medical enquiry, requires cessation from driving until a minimum 6 month period free of such use has been attained.
 Independent medical assessment and drug screen may be required.
 There should be no evidence of continuing illicit use of such substances.
+Persistent use of, or dependence on these substances, confirmed by medical enquiry requires cessation from driving until a minimum 3 year period free of such use has been attained.
+Specialist medical assessment (including accredited Level 2 trained GP) and drug screen will normally be required.
 Applicants or drivers who are complying fully and are stable on a supervised oral methadone substitution programme may continue to drive, subject to favourable assessment and annual medical review.
 Applicants or drivers on an oral buprenorphine programme may be considered applying the same criteria.
 There should be no evidence of continuing illicit use of such substances.
-Persistent use of, or dependence on these substances, confirmed by medical enquiry requires cessation from driving until a minimum 3 year period free of such use has been attained.
-Specialist medical assessment and drug screen will normally be required.
 Applicants or drivers complying fully with a consultant supervised oral methadone maintenance programme may be considered for an annual review licence once a minimum 3 year period of stability on the maintenance programme has been established, with favourable random drug tests and assessment.
 There should be no evidence of continuing illicit use of such substances and no evidence of disorders of cognition, attention or insight.
 Driver must notify NDLS.
 Driver must notify NDLS.

-Drug Misuse and Dependence Reference to ICD10 F10.1-F10.7 inclusive is relevant Group 1 Entitlement ODL car, motorcycle and tractor Group 2 Entitlement ODL The non-prescribed use of these drugs and/or the use of supratherapeutic dosage, whether in a substance withdrawal/maintenance programme or otherwise, constitutes misuse/dependence for licensing purposes.
+Drug Misuse and Dependence Reference to ICD10 F10.1-F10.7 inclusive is relevant Group 1 Entitlement ODL car, motorcycle and tractor Group 2 Entitlement ODL Benzodiazepines The non-prescribed use of these drugs and/or the use of supratherapeutic dosage, whether in a substance withdrawal/maintenance programme or otherwise, constitutes misuse/dependence for licensing purposes.
 The prescribed use of these drugs at therapeutic doses (MIMS/BNF), without evidence of impairment, does not amount to misuse/dependence for licensing purposes (although clinically dependence may exist).
 Persistent misuse of, or dependence on these substances, confirmed by medical enquiry, requires driving cessation until a minimum 6 month period free of such use has been attained.
 Independent medical assessment and drug screen may be required.
 In addition favourable consultant or specialist report may be required.
 Driver must notify NDLS.
 Persistent misuse of, or dependence on these substances, confirmed by medical enquiry, requires driving cessation until a minimum 3 year period free of such use has been attained.
-Specialist medical assessment and drug screen may be required.
-Driver must notify NDLS.
+Specialist medical assessment (including accredited Level 2 trained GP) and drug screen may be required.
+Driver must notify NDLS .